toladata/Knowledgebase/12-learn-toladata/send-your-system-requests.md

 An example of a ticket lacking the details we need is,

-> "I found an error when I was working in Tola Activity."
+> "I found an error when I was working in TolaData."

 The problem with this kind of ticket is, it's hard for us to know where to start troubleshooting without contacting you for more information.